 The obvious answer here is to say that it comes down to genetics.
 An open and shut case.

 However, that’s not the end of the story.
-Just because on the face of it, (pun intended!) your beard doesn’t appear to grow so well doesn’t mean that you should give up.
+Just because on the face of it, (pun intended!) your beard is patchy, it doesn’t mean that you should give up.

 There is plenty that you can do: